 Why we picked the Samsung CJ791:

-Samsung’s CJ791 offers stunning picture quality, with rich inky blacks, vivid and lifelike colors saturating your vision from all angles.
-Video content is rich and fluid thanks to the monitor’s 100Hz refresh rate and AMD’s FreeSync.
+Samsung’s CJ791 offers stunning picture quality, with rich inky blacks and vivid, lifelike colors saturating your vision from all angles.
+Video content is rich and fluid, thanks to the monitor’s 100Hz refresh rate and AMD’s FreeSync.
 It supports a variety of uses, providing one DisplayPort, an HDMI port, two Thunderbolt 3 ports, and two USB-A ports.

 Overall, this level of quality on a standard 16:9 display would be outstanding.
 The fact that it’s on a massive 21:9 display with a deep curve makes it truly a sight to behold.
 It simply doesn’t need a flashy exterior design.
 Its size, clarity, and resolution make it a showstopper all on its own.